 How You Will Benefit

-By the end of the course you will be familiar with basic statistical methods for making sound assessments.
+By the end of the course you will be familiar with basic statistical methods for making sound assessments, and extracting actionable insights.
 You will also be able to appreciate HESA guidelines on the statistical importance of your results.

 What Do We Cover?